-We’re trying out 3 new Abruzzesi recipes for the international Christmas Cookie Swap, arranged by the always inspiring Tuscan based blog Juls Kitchen, kept by the food writer Giulia Scarpaleggia.
-She matches to you 2 other participants who you bake for and who send you surprise Christmas cookies!
+We’re trying out 3 new Abruzzesi recipes for the international Christmas Cookie Swap, arranged by the always inspiring Tuscan-based blog Juls Kitchen, kept by the food writer Giulia Scarpaleggia.
+She matches you to two other participants who you bake for and who send you surprise Christmas cookies!

-We’d already tried out these 4 Abruzzesi Christmas cookie favourites below, now onto new tempting delights!
+We had already tried out these 4 Abruzzesi Christmas cookie favourites below, now onto new tempting delights, keep scrolling down!

 Caciunitt, Caggionetti or Calcionetti Abruzzesi

-These delicious and addictive fried ravioli are stuffed with a soft chocolate, chestnut, orange peel and rum filling, try the recipe.
+These delicious and addictive fried ravioli from the Teramo province are stuffed with soft chocolate, chestnut, orange peel and rum filling, try the recipe.

-An Abruzzese light and tasty must-try dish that rivals the region’s beloved arrosticini for fame are Pizzelle, Cancellate, Neole or Ferratelle depending on which of the provinces you are in, try the recipe.
+An Abruzzese light and tasty must-try dish that rivals the region’s beloved arrosticini for fame is Pizzelle, Cancellate, Neole or Ferratelle depending on which of the provinces you are in, try the recipe.